beeware/voc/docs/internals/contributing.rst

 Github fork.

-As with the getting started guide, these instructions will assume that you have Python 3.4+, a Java 7 or Java 8 JDK, and Apache ANT installed, and have virtualenv available for use.
+As with the getting started guide, these instructions will assume that you have Python 3.4+, a Java 7 or Java 8 JDK, and Apache ANT installed.

 **Note:** If you are on Linux, you will need to install an extra package to be able to run the test suite.
  * **Ubuntu** 12.04 and 14.04: ``libpython3.4-testsuite`` This can be done by running ``apt-get install libpython3.4-testsuite``.